alexfigliolia/task-queue/README.md

 ## Advanced Usage

 ### Using `autoRun`
-The `autoRun` option is designed to make your `TaskQueues` running at all times.
+The `autoRun` option is designed to make your `TaskQueues` run at all times.
 This option will cause registered tasks to `auto-execute` as soon as they're enqueued.
 Tasks will continue to execute at their appropriate priority levels, but allow lower priority tasks to execute immediately if the Queue is empty!
 ```typescript
 const TQ = new TaskQueue({
   priorities: 3,